linearregression/course-notes/design-artifacts/04-lectures.md

 * sum +'s, -'s, and 0's for the results

 # Concept scoring matrix
+Selection matrix: weighted criteria and a more granular scale May be overkill

 # Prototyping
+Prototype: an approximation of the artifact on one or more dimensions of interest Successive prototypes can improve the approximation

+Distribute prototypes to alpha testers, continue to refine

 # Focused v comprehensive; analytical v physical